ScallyBag/Scally-Nets/README.md

-Smaller / Weaker NETs provided by Alan Cooper (Al) aka Scally, for use as Levels for Human Play for Picochess or any Chess GUI
+Smaller / Weaker Zahak NETs by Alan Cooper (Al) aka Scally, for use as Levels for Human Play for Picochess or any Chess GUI

 These were all built on a Raspberry Pi 4 booted from a SD Drive with a M.2 backup drive using the latest Zahak Engine to generate the EPDs, Cutechess & Zahak to produce the PGNs, fengen to produce the FENs & zahak-trainer to produce the new NETs